tpmcaloon/RecipeBuddyMiniProject/README.md

 - Logout - There is a way to logout, a message is displayed upon successful logout.

 - Add food page (only available to logged-in users) that displays a form for users to add a new food item to the database.

-The following are in the form:
+The inputs are stored in the database upon submission.
+I have also saved the username of the user who has added this food item to the database.
+The following are in the input form:

 Name: flour
 Typical values per:100